biotite-dev/biotite/doc/tutorial/index.rst

 the command line interface is handled internally.
 It is basically very similar to using normal functions.

-In the following chapters you will get an overview over the mentioned subpackages, so go and grab some tea and cookies und let us begin.
+The following chapters will take you on a journey through the functionalities provided by the mentioned subpackages.

 .. note::